PhaniMangisetti/traffic-signals-management/README.md

 #### Deployment
 Since this is a simple executable JAR, there is no deployment instructions.
-But, if needed, we can build a WAR deployable project and deploy this app on a light weight application server like tomcat/jetty etc.

 #### Built With

-Eclipse STS - IDE
 Maven - Dependency Management

 #### Authors